karenwhite33/karenwhite33/README.md

 😄 Pronouns: she/her

-⚡ Fun fact: I never imagined I’d study something like this, but here I am—taking a big step, full of motivation and passion, ready to work on cutting-edge projects that can change lives.

 <!---
 karenwhite33/karenwhite33 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.